Click on the

 each term and pamphlets describing the books are sent home to parents.

 It is not necessary to buy any.
-Money with orders please.
-Cheques are
+Orders are done online.
+Back to top

 All children are expected to take part in swimming as it is part of